 1. Helping patients feel comfortable.

 Dental assistants serve as liaisons between patients and dentists.
-When a patient arrives for an appointment, a dental assistant must do what he or she can to help this individual feel comfortable.
-That way, a patient won’t feel stressed during his or her visit, and ultimately, can make the most of the experience.
-This includes an understanding of dental front office responsibilities.
+When a patient arrives for an appointment, a dental assistant must do what they can to help this individual feel comfortable.

 To ensure a patient feels comfortable, a dental assistant must open and maintain a line of communication.
 By doing so, a patient may become comfortable sharing his or her dental concerns and willing to listen to a dentist’s recommendations as well.